 Many factors go into your decision to buy a used car over a new car.
 Many car buyers assume the main point of difference between new and used cars is the price and condition.
-Clearly a used car will be more worn, and be in less perfect condition.
-For that sacrifice you can expect to pay significantly less than price of a new car.
+Clearly a used car will be more worn and be in less perfect condition.
+For that sacrifice, you can expect to pay significantly less than the price of a new car.

-However, there are many important variables must be factored into your selection.
+However, there are many important variables that must be factored into your selection.
 Below are a few.

 Buying a Car: Factors You Should Take Into Consideration

 What can you afford to put down, and what can you afford per month?
 Do you have an existing car to sell?
 What will you get for your trade-in?
 Your income and down-payment may guide your decision to purchase new vs used.

 Most new cars come with a limited warranty, however, extended warranties can be purchased for additional coverage.
 If you don’t like the dealership’s warranty (either because of the price or coverage), often you can opt for a competing car warranty that can be purchased outside the dealership.
 Used cars usually come with no warranty, but reasonable car warranties can be purchased.
 (Like at Ensurall!
 We sell extended car warranties that cover both new and used cars.)

 Determine why you are buying a car in the first place.
 It sounds obvious, but people drive cars for different reasons.
 So take a moment to think about why you need a car.

 For instance, buying a car for your son or daughter who is travelling long distances to college every day means you have different needs than someone who is buying a used car simply to the grocery store and back.

 If you can afford it, why not buy your ideal car?
 Pick something you know you’ll love for years to come.
 Throw in your colour of choice and all the add-ons and accessories!
 This probably means you’ll want to buy a new car, as you won’t have much choice in the details of a used car.